 The Pearl Milling company produced this ready-mix food, the first of its kind when it hit the shelves in Missouri.
 In 2020, parent company Quaker Oats rebranded the pancake mix, recognizing the stereotype associated with racial inequality.
 Aunt Jemima, reminiscent of a "mammy" from the south, is a reminder of the Jim Crow era when segregation and discrimination was at its height.
 The original face of the brand was based on Nancy Green, a Civil War-era slave from Tennessee.

+This monstrosity was concocted in Manchester, England in 1944.
 Measuring 49 feet in diameter, 1 inch thick, and weighing in at 6,614 pounds, the concoction met the qualification standards of being both flipped and edible.
 The Co-Operative Union based in Manchester, England created this behemoth hotcake on August 13, 1994, landing them a Guinness World Record.
 This gigantic pancake was eventually sliced into 15,000 pieces and sold to everyone who gathered around to raise money for charity.

-(4) The most expensive pancake sold in a restaurant costs more than $1,300.
+(4) Most expensive pancake costs more than $1,300.

 The Opus One restaurant in the Radisson Blu Edwardian Hotel a sells a culinary experience which includes lobster, caviar, and Dom Perignon champagne.
 Next time you visit London, stop by this famous restaurant to check out this outrageous menu item.
 Others have gained recognition for their exorbitant price tag.
 For instance, Serendipity 3 in NYC sells a concoction called Caviar Dreams for $3000.
 The base, a buttermilk pancake, is not especially expensive.
 However, when topped with Russian Ossetra caviar, Scottish smoked Salmon, and maple syrup with 24 carat gold flakes, the price tag soars sky high.